 Accessory Dwelling Units

 Before diving into building an ADU and meeting the requirements outlined below, it is important that any residential owner seek out the proper professional assistance and review the costs and resources required to build to add an ADU or JADU to an existing property.
-The City, in conjunction with the Napa Sonoma ADU, can help residents prep before they complete the needed requirements.
-You can get started by reviewing the ADU Process Map and viewing the ADU Application Checklist.
-Or, to get a sense of costs associated, try the ADU Calculator.
+Once a residential property owner is ready to build and ADU on their lot, they can start reviewing the specific requirements and the application process below.

 Requirements and Costs